Sam Houston Bearkats men's basketball

 The Sam Houston Bearkats men's basketball team, represents Sam Houston State University in Huntsville, Texas, United States.
-The Bearkats were one of four programs, all from Texas, that left the Southland Conference on July 1, 2021 to join the Western Athletic Conference (WAC).
+The Bearkats are currently led by head coach Chris Mudge.

+The Bearkats have played home games at Johnson Coliseum, a 6,110 seat indoor arena, since 1976, when it was then called University Coliseum.
+Sam Houston has appeared two times in the NCAA Division I men's basketball tournament, most recently in 2010.

+On July 1, 2023, the Bearkats joined Conference USA.
 Sam Houston had previously been a member of the Southland Conference since the 1987–88 season.
-The Bearkats have played home games at Johnson Coliseum, a 6,110 seat indoor arena, since 1976, when it was then called University Coliseum.
-On July 1, 2023 the Bearkats joined Conference USA.
+Sam Houston joined the NCAA Division I level for the 1986–87 season, originally as members of the Gulf Star Conference.

 History

 Sam Houston has a prestigious history in regards to men's basketball.
 The Bearkats have fielded a basketball team since 1917, excluding the 1942–43 and 1943–44 basketball seasons.
 Basketball was not played these years because World War II had decimated male enrollment at Sam Houston.
 Success began early as Sam Houston went 43–11 during its first five years, including an unblemished 24–0 record during its first three.

 During the 21st century, Sam Houston's men's basketball program boasts the second-winningest program in Texas Division I, only behind Texas.
 The Bearkats are also the winningest program in the Southland Conference during the last decade.